 Transducer frequency: Frequency of transducer determine at what frequency you will transmit and receive sound.
 It might vary from one value to another value.
-You always send a fixed frequency sound signal using normal technology fish finder.
-A high-frequency fish finder produces many detailed data and vice versa.
+You always send a fixed frequency sound signal using a normal technology fish finder.
+A high-frequency fish finder produces much detailed data and vice versa.

 CHIRP: It stands for Compressed High-Intensity Radar Pulse.
 It basically means that instead of sending a fixed frequency of a sound wave, it will send a sound wave that keeps on varying between a certain range in order to produce better tracking results.
 Fishfinders that have this technology in them are the most advanced ones and expensive too.
 But a complete value for money product and no compromise in terms of technology.